Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 - Getters and setters of property declarations;
 - Enum class declarations;
 - Annotation class declarations;
-- Classifier declarations inheriting from `kotlin.Throwable`;
+- Classifier declarations inheriting from `kotlin.Throwable`.
-- TODO: anything else?

 Type parameters are allowed to specify *subtyping restrictions* on them in the form `T : U`, meaning $T <: U$ where $T$ is a type parameter and $U$ is some other type available in the scope the declaration is declared in.
 These either are written directly at the parameter placement syntax or using a special `where` syntax.